juampamuc/bgnet0/src/bgnet0_part_1000_endianness.md

 f2`) is called _big endian_.
 The byte in the largest value slot (also called the _most-significant byte_) is at the front end.

-The bad news is that virtually all Intel CPU models are little-endian.
+The bad news is that virtually all Intel CPU models are little-endian, as are the Apple M-series.
+So, effectively, everyone.

-The good news is that Mac M1s are big-endian.

-The even better news is that **all network numbers are transmitted as big-endian**, the sensible way.
+The good news is that **all network numbers are transmitted as big-endian**, the sensible way.
+So we get to think about our bytes in a sensible order.

-> And when I say "all", I mean "a certain amount"[^—Monty Python].
-If
+> And when I say "all network numbers", I mean "a certain amount of
-> both sides agree to transmit in little endian, there's no law against
+> them"[^—Monty Python].
+If both sides agree to transmit in little
-> that.
-This would make sense if the sender and receiver were both
+> endian, there's no law against that.
+This would make sense if the
-> little-endian architectures—why waste time reversing bytes just to
+> sender and receiver were both little-endian architectures—why waste
-> reverse them back?
-But the majority of protocols specify big-endian.
+> time reversing bytes just to reverse them back?
+But the majority of
+> protocols specify big-endian.
+And generally-speaking it's not a
+> practical issue since most CPUs can reverse bytes in a word really
+> quickly.

 Big-endian byte order is called _network byte order_ in network contexts for this reason.